Build Vs. Buy Part 2: Choosing Your Path to Procurement Performance Management

 To truly evaluate the cost of your bespoke solution, you’ll need to consider the following.

 Building your own solution is likely to tax your in-house teams too heavily, and you may end up with a solution that doesn’t even do what you actually need it to do.
-If you want to avoid these inherent costs and challenges, then buying a dedicated solution like SpendHQ’s PPM is the clear choice.
+If you want to avoid these inherent costs and challenges, then investing in a dedicated best-of-breed solution like SpendHQ’s Spend Intelligence or Procurement Performance Management is the most efficient choice.

-- You have the use of a purpose-built platform that is 100% dedicated to PPM.
+• You have the use of a purpose-built platform.

-- As a cloud-based app, new product enhancements that continuously promote PPM best practice are immediately available to all SpendHQ users.
+• As a cloud-based app, new product enhancements that continuously promote best practices are immediately available to all SpendHQ users